 Professor Ephraim Meir

 Among his recent works are Levinas’s Jewish Thought between Jerusalem and Athens (2008), Identity Dialogically Constructed (2011), Differenz und Dialog (2011), Between Heschel and Buber (2012; with A. Even-Chen), Dialogical Thought and Identity (2013), Interreligious Theology.
-Its Value and Mooring in modern Jewish Philosophy (2015) and Becoming Interreligious (2017).
-His latest monograph is entitled Old-New Jewish Humanism (2018).
+Its Value and Mooring in modern Jewish Philosophy (2015), Becoming Interreligious (2017), Old-New Jewish Humanism (2018), and Faith in the Plural (2019).
+His latest monograph is entitled The Marvel of Relatedness (2021).

 With Professors Massimo Giuliani, Christian Wiese and Gian Paolo Cammarota

 Speech on Eveline's 85th birthday

 With Prof. Christian Wiese..

 With Prof. Eveline Goodman-Thau